Hayden Young: AFL career

+Fremantle (2020–)

+2020 season

 Young made his AFL debut for Fremantle in the long-delayed second round of the 2020 AFL season at The Gabba against Brisbane, as a late replacement for Nathan Wilson.
 Young only played five games in 2020, due to an ankle injury sustained during Fremantle's clash against St Kilda.

+2021 season

 In 2021, he played the opening three games before a bad hamstring injury kept him out of the team for most of the year.
-He returned in round 19, before playing the best game of his career in Fremantle's upset win over Richmond in round 20 and received the Rising Star nomination.
+He returned in Round 19, before playing the best game of his career in Fremantle's upset win over Richmond in round 20 and received the Rising Star nomination.

+2022 season

 The 2022 AFL season saw Young play a career-best 22 games, highlighted by multiple 31 disposal performances against St Kilda, Richmond and Hawthorn.
-Young kicked his first goal in round eight during Fremantle's 78-point win over North Melbourne.
+Young kicked his first goal in Fremantle's 78-point win over North Melbourne in Round 8.
 He signed a four-year contract extension mid-season, tying him to Fremantle until at least the end of the 2027 season.
 He was one of Fremantle's better players during their elimination final against the at Optus Stadium, collecting 28 disposals.

+2023 season

 Prior to the 2023 AFL season, Young was promoted to Fremantle's leadership group.
-Late in the 2023 season against at Kardinia Park, Fremantle opted for a strategic move by deploying Young, a young defender at the time, to tag midfielder and Geelong captain Patrick Dangerfield.
+Late in the 2023 season against at Kardinia Park, Fremantle opted for a strategic move by sending Young, a young defender at the time, to tag midfielder and Geelong captain Patrick Dangerfield.
 The move would prove to be successful with Young collecting 19 disposals whilst also quelling Patrick's influence.
 He played a similar role the following week when he was sent to tag eventual 2023 Brownlow Medalist Lachie Neale, restricting him to 25 disposals.
-The round 22 Western Derby saw Young spend the entirety of the game in the midfield, collecting 25 disposals and a game-high eight inside 50's in what was a 101-point thumping over the Eagles.
+The round 22 Western Derby saw Young spend the entirety of the game in the midfield, collecting 25 disposals and a game-high eight inside 50s in what was a 101-point thumping over the Eagles.

+2024 season

+Young matched up on Christian Petracca in Round 6 of the 2025 AFL season at the MCG.